openvinotoolkit/openvino/src/bindings/python/BUILDING.md

 ### Prerequisites

-In order to build OpenVINO™ and the Python wheel on Windows, you need to install Microsoft Visual Studio* and Python.
+In order to build OpenVINO™ and its Python wheel on Windows, you need to install Microsoft Visual Studio* and Python.

 Once Python is installed, you also need to install Cython using `pip install cython`.